-2. The second contention was that if Negroes were registered without discrimination and intimidation, they not only would vote, but that their votes would change the results of Mississippl elections, and therefore of the political structure of the state, now dominated by white, conservative racists.
-Aaron Henry's 83,000 votes certainly would have influenced an election where the losing official candidate received only about 130,000 votes, and the winner arount 200,000, if they had been registered.
+The second contention was that if Negroes were registered thout discrimination and intimidation, they not only would te, but that their votes would change the results of Missisppi elections, and therefore of the political structure of a state, now dominated by white, conservative racists.
+Aaron nry's 83,000 votes certainly would have influenced an electon where the losing official candidate received only about 0,000 votes, and the winner arount 200,000, if they had been gistered.

-The third reason for the campaign was to provide a forum for discussion of the real issues in Mississippi; discussion of this kind is not possible in the context of regular Mississippi political campaigns.
+e third reason for the campaign was to provide a forum for scussion of the real issues in Mississippi; discussion of is kind is not possible in the context of regular Mississippi litical campaigns.

-Perhaps the most significant result of the Freedom Vote campaign was in the area of organizational development.
-For the first time a genuinely statewide operation took effect.
-A central office was set up in Jackson to coordinate activities around the state.
-The five congressional district offices, established in September, because organizational bases for penetration of neighboring offices and bowns and in practice expanded their operational scope knows the cities and towns which they were based.
-The campaign workers inde induct with cities and towns previously untouched by the movement.
+the most significant result of the Freedom Vote campaign was area of organizational development.
+For the first time a ly statewide operation took effect.
+A central office was set ackson to coordinate activities around the state.
+The five sional district offices, established in September, became ational bases for penetration of neighboring cities and towns practice expanded their operational scope beyond the city in hey were based.
+The campaign workers made contact with cities as previously untouched by the movement.

-The Freedom Registration program grow logically out of the Freedom Vote idea.
-The plan of the Process Registration is to minter a large proportion of the P25,000 hereous of contraction is to minter a large COUD Freedom Registration books, using ODED requirements, rather than the official static registration requirements.
-The COED requirements would be the state as the state requirements concerning age, residence and good moral connector, but COED registration would have no literacy Or poll tax requirements.
-Total people will serve as registrans in every community, under the supervision of County Found of Registrans.
-Polling places will be put whether process normally go--churches, business places, ladge hells, tracky process and on Saturday and Sunday.
-The idea would be to concerning regist bion, not so make it difficult and incommunity.
-The first will be consistent with our belief that voting should by the civic authorities, as the taking of oral polio vaccine is.
+edom Registration program grew logically out of the Freedom ea.
+The plan of the Freedom Registration is to register a large ion of the 425,000 Negroes of voting age in Mississippi on the eedom Registration books, using COFO requirements, rather than icial state registration requirements.
+The COFO requirements e the same as the state requirements concerning age, residence d moral character, but COFO registration would have no literacy tax requirements.
+Local people will serve as registrars in ommunity, under the supervision of a County Board of Registrars. places will be put wherever people normally go -- churches, s places, lodge halls, beauty parlors and barbershops, etc. Regon books would be open in the evenings and on Saturday and Sunhe idea would be to encourage registration, not bo make it It and inconvenient.
+This will be consistent with our belief ting should by the civic authorities, as the taking of oral accine is.

-In the fall elections, those persons who are freedom registered and who produce their freedom registration cards, will be entitled to vote in the freedom elections.
-Negro candidates will run accinst the regular party candidates in both the freedom and the official elections, and the comparison of totals is expected to prove that Negroes are not denied what would be a significant voice in Mississippi political affeirs.
-In these political campaigns, where there is no question of actually winning public office, the question is raised as to why put forth all the effort.
-Besides the value of the campaigns in organizing Negro communities, and the dramatic demonstration of the denial of the right to vote, there is one more important reason.
-One of the most effective ways to create interest in voter registration is to have candidates running who discuss the real issues publicly, and who attract the attention and interest of the Negro community simply because there is great novelty in a Negro candidate for public office.
+fall elections, those persons who are freedom registered and who their freedom registration cards, will be entitled to vote in edom elections.
+Negro candidates will run against the regular andidates in both the freedom and the official elections, and the son of totals is expected to prove that Negroes are now denied ould be a significant voice in Mississippi political affairs.
+In political campaigns, where there is no question of actually public office, the question is raised as to why put forth all fort.
+Besides the value of the campaigns in organizing Negro ties, and the dramatic demonstration of the denial of the right there is one more important reason.
+One of the most effective or create interest in voter registration is to have candidates running who discuss the real issues publicly, and who attract the attention and interest of the Negro community simply because there is great novelty in a Negro candidate for public office.
 The discussion of the issues is especially important because regular party campaigns do not normally allow a forum for honest debate of the state's real problems.
 Also the mass communications media do not permit those who oppose the official economic and racial policies a wide audience for their views.
 A political campaign with federal guarantees of equal time is one of the few opportunities to reach a large audience with an accurate presentation of the COFO goals and programs.
 Negro candidates in this fall's elections will create this discussion, at least in the Negro community.